rfht/fnaify/README.md

 The following games have been reported to work with this script:

+* The Adventures of Shuggy (needs libtheoraplay and a different FNA.dll than the bundled one)
 * Apotheon (needs a different FNA.dll than the bundled one)
 * Atom Zombie Smasher (needs [AZSNotSFML](https://github.com/flibitijibibo/AZSNotSFML))
 * A Virus Named TOM (needs libtheoraplay)